Telcos squeezed as consumers go mad for mobile Web

 "Once again, the Mobile World Congress is very focused on the end users, which will probably result in the MWC attracting a great deal of international media attention," John Strand, an influential consultant to European carriers, wrote this week.

-The GSMA is said to be preparing guidelines for the industry about the signalling problem, according to a person familiar with the project.
+The GSMA is said to be preparing guidelines for the industry about the signaling problem, according to a person familiar with the project.

 CHINESE MUSCLE